Category: Trip-planning

 • Use the 14-day playback to see how conditions are trending — a warming trend typically improves pelagic fishing; a cold-water intrusion can shut down yellowtail

-• Compare current conditions against the species temperature guides to know which target species are in their preferred range
+• Compare current conditions against species temperature guides to know which target species are in their preferred range

 Daily Fish Counts: What the Boats Are Actually Catching

-Landing websites — San Diego:
+Landing websites — San Diego (the primary sources):

 • H&M Landing (hmlanding.com) — posts daily catch reports from their fleet.
 One of the most reliable and detailed landing reports in San Diego.